torrwill/Basic-Incident-Response-Form/readme.md

 *The project is practice for the backend development tools PHP and SQL.*

-*As of July 2nd, 2021, the Incident Response Form repository is only holds html and css files.
-PHP and SQL files will come in the coming weeks.
+*As of July 6th, 2021, the Incident Response Form repository is only holds html, css, and php files.
+SQL files will come in the coming weeks.
 Due to Github Pages only supporting static webpages and a lack of a host domain, a video demo will be out shortly after the project is finished.*

 -----------------------------------
 Basic-Incident-Response-Form